AlvaroBalbin/auto-framer/README.md

 - I was using cv.WINDOW_AUTOSIZE but it kept snapping as I dragged and let go, it would snap into the new frame, so I changed it for cv.WINDOW_NORMAL.

-- Since VAD only takes mono 16-bit PCM audio when we are using sounddevice, we need to use InputStream parameters channels=1 and dtype=int16.
+- Since VAD only takes mono 16-bit PCM audio when I are using sounddevice, I need to use InputStream parameters channels=1 and dtype=int16.

 - In audio processing, a buffer is a temporary area of memory that stores audio data to be processed or played back.
 The buffer size is the duration or number of audio samples the computer uses at once for processing.